-The Hamiltonian in Eq.~\eqref{wcoup1} holds only when the cold and the hot modes are not in the ground state, but their probability of being in the ground state for a thermal distribution is $p_{0,0}= (1/Z_{\beta_c})(1/Z_{\beta_h})$, which is the probability to have no transition from the initial state.
-Then the master equation (ME) for the combined signal-atom state associated with the hot bath mode is~\cite{book1,Ghosh2018}
+$\rho_{ee}$ and $\rho_{gg}$ being respectively the excited and ground state populations of the atom.
+Here $\bar{n}_c=\frac{1}{\exp[\hbar \Omega_c/k_B T_c]-1}$ is the mean number of photons in the cold bath mode at temperature $T_c$.} Then the master equation (ME) for the combined signal-atom state associated with the hot bath mode is~\cite{book1,Ghosh2018}

 where $S=b |g\rangle \langle e|$, $\Bar{n_h}$ is the mean quanta number in the thermal state associated with the Hawking radiation, and

 where $\delta_{ci} =(\Omega_{ci}- \omega_0)$.